mickfuzz/phd4/_archive/2025-7-8-Conclusion.md

 The first Maggie's sharing of a moment that made her quite emotional in recognising the learning of her dyslexic son.
 The second was a sharing of Madiha that her daughter had hacked a Amazon Fire tablet to install the android play store thus allowing greater access to free apps and extending the usefulness of the devices beyond the manufacturer's constraints.
 They reflected that participation in the game making process had helped with the empowerment and patience need to achieve this process.
 As someone involved in hacking, and repurposing technology to reduce landfill via the Todmorden Makery project this made me emotional.

+## Holding Zone or DROP

+### Thoughts Log - things that may end up here.

+### GDPs that are already in the template

+Some GDPs were not made a part of the menu of options as they were already in the template.
+For example Reward.

+Is this a missed opportunity to surface and discuss those patterns? cf [@eriksson_using_2019]

+### Breaking out of the walled garden:

+Te and Da's decision to explore a different starting point and add uncharted GDPs like following enemies.
+A potential tension which was resolved quickly in some ways.
+But at the cost of maintaining a working game.

+### Synergies of use of GDP by practioners and learners in research designs

+The use of GDP by practitioners are compared to those of participants and synergies are explored.

+### On transfer of gdps - debates
+In this context of novice coders in an informal environment it seems appropriate to introduce some levels of reusable practice whilst initially prioritising individual learner engagement and community participation.
+Game design patterns contain elements of more abstract and thus repeatable structures thus fulfilling some of the promise transfer offered by advocates of Computational Thinking.
+This is explored in more depth in the next chapter.

+### Physical Computing and Game Making:

+- There is scant evidence for this in the video data.
+- I can make observations from journal notes and try to find mention of it in interviews.

+(Imported Writing)
+**Physical Computing and Game Making:** The use of physical computing to create concrete and tangible activities can increase the engagement and motivation of learners [@kaloti-hallak_students_2015].
+Making the digital concepts physical, and thus allowing exploration via diverse means, also aligns with inclusive learning principles.
+To support my game making projects, I created simple arcade cabinets out of wood with retro arcade buttons.
+Connecting arcade buttons to the computer via simple electronics is a project which can be completed quickly.
+The process of students building their own arcade cabinets for a games showcase increased their perception of the authenticity of their end goal.
+Some families created low-tech, customised arcade cabinets using cardboard.
+Although my studies have been small-scale the self-reported effects on learner engagement and motivation of this part of the program were significant.

+### Missing data on starting game / quick start cards (Limit - but drop )

+Study on the use of templated starting cards was unfortunately hindered by the logistics of the recording process which began only after this process had happened and may participants had already undertaken one phase.

+A separate study of a stand-alone group engaging with this starting template and cards would be welcome, and may be a legitimate follow up to this study.

+### How does this fit into other domain specific research - Constructionism, Computer supported collaborative learning CSCL

+This section follows up on gaps in the reserach exposed in the introduction

+Attempt to show differences and possible lines of inquiry that have been neglected in other areas.